-One of the best ways to save money while exploring Waikiki is purchasing the Go City Oahu all-inclusive digital pass.
+One of the best ways to save money while exploring Waikiki is by purchasing the Go City Oahu all-inclusive digital pass.
 It includes over 45 attractions that you can experience with just one ticket that you keep on your smartphone.
 Plus, once you have the pass, you can mix and match activities to do as many as you’d like!

 If you’re interested in a narrated tour of Pearl Harbor, surf lessons, transportation to and from Diamond Head, or attending a luau while you’re in Waikiki, all these attractions and more are included on Go City Oahu all-inclusive pass.
 And the best part?
 The pass starts at just $82 a day!

 Enjoy the Best Things to Do in Waikiki

 No matter if you love lounging on the beach, shopping, hiking, or sightseeing—you’ll be sure to find something you love in Waikiki, Hawaii!
 Which of these awesome things to do in Waikiki and Honolulu sounds most fun to you?